VTX-Molecular-Visualization/VTX/tmp/doc/ss/pdf_notes.md

 ## Knowledge-Based Protein Secondary Structure Assignment

 ## Visualization of complex molecular ribbon structures at interactive rates (2004)

+Based on combined BReps, a mesh structure defining a combination of polygonal faces and Catmull/Clark surfaces.

 ## Instant visualization of secondary structures of molecular models